-The process of steam reforming is performed at lower temperatures (150 to 700 °C) in the presence of catalysts, and these are divided into two groups, regarding the type of catalyst: non-precious metals (Ni) and precious metals of Group VIII (Platinum - Pt or Rhodium - Rh).
+The process of steam reforming is performed at lower temperatures (150 to 700 °C) in the presence of catalysts, and these are divided into two groups: non-precious metals (Ni) and precious metals of Group VIII (Platinum - Pt or Rhodium - Rh).
 Most studies are using Nickel (Ni) supported on Alumina ( $\alpha$ -Al2O3) (Holladay et al., 2009).
 The nature of the metal components has a significant influence on performance and distribution of gaseous products.
 In steam reforming is important to control the formation of coke, or coke formed deactivates the catalyst.

-This process is highly endothermic and the low pressure favors the selectivity to hydrogen.
+The steam reformation of organic compounds such as biomass is one of the most widely used processes for hydrogen production.
+In this process, the substrate is reacted with steam in presence of a catalyst to produce hydrogen, carbon dioxide and carbon monoxide (Adhikari et al., 2009).
+The catalysts are mainly used to increase the reaction rate and selectivity of hydrogen.
+This process is highly endothermic and the low pressure favours the selectivity to hydrogen.
 The main reactions can be represented as Equation 3.

-$$C_nH_mO_k + (n-k)H_2O \rightarrow nCO + [(n + m/2 - k)]H_2, \Delta H > 0$$ (3)
+$$C_n H_m O_k + (n-k) H_2 O \to nCO + \left[ \left( n + \frac{m}{2} - k \right) \right] H_2, \Delta H > 0$$ (3)

 The reform process involves mainly the breakdown of hydrocarbons in the presence of water (equation 3) and the reaction of water with carbon monoxide formed, known as the reaction of water-gas shift, producing carbon dioxide and hydrogen as Equation 4.
-Moreover, the methanation of carbon monoxide (equation 5) is present in the process (Adhikari et al., 2009).
+Moreover, the methanation of carbon monoxide (equation 5) (Adhikari et al., 2009).